Skip to content

 Travel in style on a steamer

-[dropcap]I[/dropcap]F YOU don’t own a boat, then for many people their only experience of getting out on the Thames is by taking a trip on a passenger launch.
-The heyday of the Thames passenger launches was during the latter part of the 19th century and the early years of the 20th, when the Victorians and […]
+If you don’t own a boat, then for many people their only experience of getting out on the Thames is by taking a trip on a passenger launch.

 Doug Myers produced this map showing where the flood alleviation channel will empty into the Thames just downstream of Shepperton Lock.